bcgov/bcparks-ar-admin/README.md

 # Introduction

 This repository consists of the front end code for the BC Parks Attendance & Revenue system (A&R).
-A&R helps Park Operators, BC Parks, and the BC Government track important statistical information to help guide budget allowances and any maintenance that needs to be done to the park.
+A&R helps Park Operators, BC Parks, and the BC Government track important statistical information to help guide budget all

+owances and any maintenance that needs to be done to the park.

 Associated Repositories: